Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 • monetary and financial crises in Mexico (1994), Argentina (1995), recession in Brazil (1998);

-• the Asian monetary and financial crisis of 1997, which engulfed Indonesia, Malaysia, the Republic of Korea, Thailand, the Philippines, and the crisis in Russia (1998).
+• the Asian monetary and financial crisis of 1997, which affected Indonesia, Malaysia, the Republic of Korea, Thailand, the Philippines, and the crisis in Russia (1998).

-For the 1990s there were no absolute drops in the total exports/imports of developed countries; exports increased almost 2 times, imports - 1.7 times.
-The crisis of 1997 slowed down the expansion of exports of developed countries, in 1998 the growth rate was 0.8%; in 1999 -1.8%.
+During the 1990s there were no absolute drops in the total exports/imports of developed countries; exports increased almost 2 times, imports - 1.7 times.
+The 1997 crisis slowed down the expansion of exports from developed countries; in 1998, the growth rate was 0.8%; in 1999 -1.8%.

 • ITO, International Trade Statistics.
 2014.
 R. 145.